liquity/dev/README.md

 **TODO: To be reviewed and updated once https://github.com/liquity/dev/issues/106 is fixed**

-All troves that are fully redeemed from in a redemption sequence are left with zero debt, and are reinserted at the top of the sortedTroves list.
+All troves that are fully redeemed from in a redemption sequence are left with zero debt, and are reinserted at the top of the SortedTroves list.

 It’s likely that the last trove in the redemption sequence would be partially redeemed from - i.e. only some of its debt cancelled with LUSD.
 In this case, it should be reinserted somewhere between top and bottom of the list.
 The first hint passed to `redeemCollateral` gives the expected reinsert position.

 However, if between the off-chain hint computation and on-chain execution a different transaction changes the state of a trove that would otherwise be hit by the redemption sequence, then the off-chain hint computation could end up totally inaccurate.
 This could lead to the whole redemption sequence reverting due to out-of-gas error.

-To mitigate this, a second hint needs to be provided: the expected ICR of the final partially-redeemed-from CDP.
+To mitigate this, a second hint needs to be provided: the expected ICR of the final partially-redeemed-from trove.
 The on-chain redemption function checks whether, after redemption, the ICR of this trove would equal the ICR hint.

 If not, the redemption sequence doesn’t perform the final partial redemption, and terminates early.
 This ensures that the transaction doesn’t revert, and most of the requested LUSD redemption can be fulfilled.